FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-A professional association that includes the designations “Professional Association,” “P.A.,” or
+A professional association that includes the designations “Professional Association,” “P.A.,”

-nonlawyer employees is based in part on firm profits.
+plan for nonlawyer employees is based in part on firm profits.

 Note: Effective July 1, 1996, Rule 4-8.6 of the Rules Regulating the Florida Bar was amended